memo33/sc4pac-tools/README.md

 Packages are installed into even-numbered subfolders, as the order in which files are loaded by the game is important.
 Files you install manually should be put into odd-numbered subfolders (ideally before `900-overrides`).

+## Migrating an existing Plugins folder

+If you already have a non-empty Plugins folder and want to switch to *sc4pac*, start by moving the bulk of your manually installed files into a new subfolder `075-my-plugins` and your zzz-folders into `891-my-overrides` to ensure correct load order.
+Once you install more and more packages and dependencies with *sc4pac*, delete the corresponding older, redundant, manually installed files to avoid duplication or version conflicts.
+If a dependency was installed with *sc4pac*, there is no need to keep older manually installed copies of it.

+In the long run, create additional odd-numbered subfolders for better organization of your manually installed files and to fine-tune load order.

 ## Details